SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User-Defined_APIs/Troubleshooting/UD_APIs_Troubleshooting.md

    To see which range is **installed**, go to the "Installed apps" configuration window in Windows and search for the "DataMiner UserDefinableApiEndpoint" app.

    If the installed version range is lower than the supported range, use the installer in the `C:\Skyline DataMiner\Tools\ModuleInstallers` folder to upgrade the DxM.
-If the installed version range is higher, first uninstall the process and then re-install it using the installer in that folder.
+If the installed version range is higher, first uninstall the DataMiner UserDefinableApiEndpoint app via the "Installed apps" window and then re-install it using the installer in that folder.

    Examples: